opensourcecobol/opensourcecobol4j/doc/cobj-api_SpringBoot.md

     }
     ```
     * "spring-boot-starter-web" is a dependency that has been added by default in the previous steps.
-    * The provider included in "spring-boot-starter-web" conflicts with the provider included in libocbj.jar, so it needs to be excluded with `exclude`.
+    * The provider included in "spring-boot-starter-web" conflicts with the provider included in libocbj.jar, so it needs to be excluded with `exclude group`.
 * For Maven
   Add the following dependency to pom.xml.
     ```
     <dependency>
         	<groupId>libcobj</groupId>
 			<artifactId>libcobj</artifactId>
-			<version>1.1.0(cobjのバージョン)</version>
+			<version>1.1.0(version of cobj)</version>
         	<scope>system</scope>
         	<systemPath>${basedir}/lib/libcobj.jar</systemPath>
     	</dependency>